GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 2. Custom styling applied to the modal interface.

 == Changelog ==

+= 1.4.5 =
+* Fixed the wheel slice label width so the CSS variable resolves to exactly 37.261755px across all layouts.
+* Bumped the plugin metadata to 1.4.5 for this layout correction.

 = 1.4.4 =
 * Removed the sidebar heading and static prize list so the wheel layout focuses on the spin interaction and dynamic messaging.